i-xue/git-papers/journal.md

-Hey, we've got a sandwich
+Hey, we've got a hot dog

 By: unknown